5 The Command Line Tool

 • [options] consists of command line arguments that modify the behavior of MOSEK.
 They are listed in Sec.
 5.5 (Command Line Arguments).
 In particular, options can be used to set optimizer parameters.

 • [filename] is a file describing the optimization problem.
-The MOSEK command line accepts files in any of the supported file formats or in the AMPL .nl format.
+The MOSEK command line accepts files in any of the supported file formats.

 If no arguments are given, MOSEK will display a splash screen and exit.